 To summarize, only a teacher teaching at a formal school in Thailand must meet the TCT’s requirements regarding the teacher license.

 A temporary teaching permit is something that the school will apply for on a teacher’s behalf as soon as they begin work there.
+It's a waiver for the requirements of the standard teaching license.
 It is granted for two years and allows the school time to get the teacher to meet the requirements of the TCT to obtain a teaching license from them.

 Previously, at the end of two years the school had to be able to show the TCT that there had been progression in meeting the TCT requirements and if there had been, the school was able to apply for a subsequent temporary teaching permit.